$30 million HUD Choice grant comes through to replace Atherton East public housing

 Eventually, all 192 units of Atherton East are scheduled to be replaced, Wilcox said.

 “My hometown of Flint is full of promise and this federal grant is an important part of our community’s recovery,” Kildee said in a prepared statement.
-“Flint families have been through a lot, but our community is tough and Flint is coming back every stronger than before.”
+“Flint families have been through a lot, but our community is tough and Flint is coming back even stronger than before.”

 HUD’s Choice Neighborhood program aims to help struggling neighborhood through focusing on not only housing but on other areas as well, Wilcox said in a March article in EVM.
 Atherton East, long plagued by crime, fits the criteria, she said.